 One of the most challenging yet rewarding of dishes to cook at home can be your favorite at-restaurant classics.
 You certainly don’t want it to fall short of the basest restaurant-made version of it, but you’re at the liberty to interpret it in any fashion you like.
 Have it your way, so to speak.
 I decided to tackle two of these eaten-out archetypes and lump them into one, if only to avoid the risk of the former fate because this dish doesn’t actually exist in any restaurant I’ve been to.
 A “cheeseburger dumpling” — it’s something I’d thought of but never got around to making for a while.
 Rather than ground pork, the most common meat in Chinese potsticker dumplings (jiaozi or guotie), they would have seasoned ground beef, and some cheese and other condiments typical of America’s favorite fast food, rather than Asia’s.
 I’m not much of a meaty eater anymore, but the occasion finally arose on New Year’s Eve, a night that seemed fit to throw a dumpling-making party.

 Most of the dumpling made at this party were vegetarian, as many of the guests were, too.
 But this cross-cultural creation just seemed too tasty to resist, and I had all the makings for a pretty good go at it.
 First upgrade from the average cheeseburger: grinding up my own meat.
-Organic sirloin steaks, from Greensbury Market, too.
-This is an online meat purveyor that I’d wanted to try out.
-True to its website copy, these steaks were beautifully marbled, with a hefty ratio of fat to flesh.
+I got some organic sirloin steaks from Greensbury, which were well-marbled, with a hefty ratio of fat to flesh.
 That’s a good steak.
 Now why would I want to mess with a good thing like that?
 Well, it also makes for some great ground beef.
 And this way, I could manipulate the fat content, too.
 So I trimmed the edges of this steak from excess fat, and cut away bits and pieces of it as I cubed it up, too.
 When I was done, I’d say the fat content looked somewhere around 15% rather than 20% (I’m trying to lose some excess fat myself as a New Year’s resolution).
 If you’re chopping up steak for this yourself, feel free to add or take away as much as you prefer.

 Next, it went into the food processor, just a regular food processor, no meat grinder necessary.
 After a minute or so of pulsing, it was minced to perfection.
 The seasonings came next, and here you can add whatever you like putting in your hamburger meat; mine got salt, pepper, a few splashes of Worcestershire sauce and some mustard.
 Minced onions are fine, too, if that’s what you like.
 But I thought I’d caramelize some onion rings to stuff into the dumplings on top of the meat.
 A good block of sharp cheddar, my favorite for cheeseburgers, was shredded up and folded into the meat mixture.
 Care for Swiss, or provolone?
 Whatever floats your boat.